Murray Downs Homestead: Heritage listing

 The place is important in demonstrating aesthetic characteristics and/or a high degree of creative or technical achievement in New South Wales.

-The homestead building itself is a major work by an unknown designer.
-It represents no technical or creative innovation.
-It is a charming building of good proportions and elegant design.
-It is not however aesthetically distinctive.
+The homestead building itself is a work by an unknown designer.

-The homestead and its surrounds are a landmark in the local area, providing a physically significant tower and building in an otherwise flat plain dotted with humble homes.
+The building and its surroundings are landmarks in the local area, providing a physically significant tower and building in an otherwise flat plain dotted with homes.
 The grand driveway and garden surrounds also provide a point of significance, a highlight in the surrounding utilitarian landscape.
-The taste and style are not unique across the state but in the context of the region today are significant.
+The aesthetic characteristics are not unique across the state, but in the context of the region today are significant.

 The place has a strong or special association with a particular community or cultural group in New South Wales for social, cultural or spiritual reasons.

 The property is listed with the local Council, Shire of Wakool in the Wakool LEP and DCP as a heritage item.
 The current boundary to the Murray Downs Property defines an "historic precinct" in the Wakool DCP.
 The homestead is a tourist attraction and the local community takes pride in its existence.
 It is valued by the neighbouring properties as providing a desirable backdrop to their outlooks.
 This value is based "on amenity reasons".
 Heritage Office and Department of Urban Affairs and Planning, P 4-5.
 The buildings and immediate precinct are not crucial to the community's sense of place.

 The place has potential to yield information that will contribute to an understanding of the cultural or natural history of New South Wales.